Bauhaus: Weimar

 Gropius was not necessarily against Expressionism, and in the same 1919 pamphlet proclaiming this "new guild of craftsmen, without the class snobbery", described "painting and sculpture rising to heaven out of the hands of a million craftsmen, the crystal symbol of the new faith of the future."
 By 1923, however, Gropius was no longer evoking images of soaring Romanesque cathedrals and the craft-driven aesthetic of the "Völkisch movement", instead declaring "we want an architecture adapted to our world of machines, radios and fast cars."
 Gropius argued that a new period of history had begun with the end of the war.
 He wanted to create a new architectural style to reflect this new era.
 His style in architecture and consumer goods was to be functional, cheap and consistent with mass production.
 To these ends, Gropius wanted to reunite art and craft to arrive at high-end functional products with artistic merit.
 The Bauhaus issued a magazine called Bauhaus and a series of books called "Bauhausbücher".
 Since the Weimar Republic lacked the number of raw materials available to the United States and Great Britain, it had to rely on the proficiency of a skilled labour force and an ability to export innovative and high-quality goods.
 Therefore, designers were needed and so was a new type of art education.
 The school's philosophy stated that the artist should be trained to work with the industry.

 Weimar was in the German state of Thuringia, and the Bauhaus school received state support from the Social Democrat-controlled Thuringian state government.
 The school in Weimar experienced political pressure from conservative circles in Thuringian politics, increasingly so after 1923 as political tension rose.
 One condition placed on the Bauhaus in this new political environment was the exhibition of work undertaken at the school.
 This condition was met in 1923 with the Bauhaus' exhibition of the experimental Haus am Horn.
-The Ministry of Education placed the staff on six-month contracts and cut the school's funding in half.
+The Social Democrats lost their majority in the 1924 state election, and the new conservative Ministry of Education placed the staff on six-month contracts and cut the school's funding in half.
 The Bauhaus issued a press release on 26 December 1924, setting the closure of the school for the end of March 1925.
 At this point it had already been looking for alternative sources of funding.
 After the Bauhaus moved to Dessau, a school of industrial design with teachers and staff less antagonistic to the conservative political regime remained in Weimar.
 This school was eventually known as the Technical University of Architecture and Civil Engineering, and in 1996 changed its name to Bauhaus-University Weimar.